Discover the top 5 destinations in Canada for snowmobiling

 Located in eastern Canada, Newfoundland and Labrador comes in at No. 5 on the list.
 It’s not surprising that Newfoundland and Labrador is ranked fifth with its majestic coastal landscapes, forests – where there’s no trace of human activity – and its thousand-year-old fjords.
 A site to behold!

-Discover Gros Morne National Park’s Western Brook Pond, where you can find an incredible freshwater fjord with 600-metre high cliffs.
+Discover Gros Morne National Park’s (This hyperlink will open in a new tab).
+Western Brook Pond, where you can find an incredible freshwater fjord with 600-metre high cliffs.
 If you like snowy conditions, the Powder Playground is a must-see place to observe wildlife.

 4. Alberta: Athabasca